cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     vtkOpenGLTexture: any;
 }

-// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageVolumeModifiedEvent = CustomEvent_2<ImageVolumeModifiedEventDetail>;

-// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageVolumeModifiedEventDetail = {
     imageVolume: IImageVolume;
     FrameOfReferenceUID: string;
 };

-// Warning: (ae-missing-release-tag) "indexWithinDimensions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function indexWithinDimensions(index: Point3, dimensions: Point3): boolean;

-// Warning: (ae-missing-release-tag) "init" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function init(defaultConfiguration?: {}): Promise<boolean>;

-// Warning: (ae-missing-release-tag) "invertRgbTransferFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function invertRgbTransferFunction(rgbTransferFunction: any): void;

-// Warning: (ae-missing-release-tag) "IRegisterImageLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface IRegisterImageLoader {
     // (undocumented)
     registerImageLoader: (scheme: string, imageLoader: ImageLoaderFn) => void;
 }

-// Warning: (ae-missing-release-tag) "IRenderingEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface IRenderingEngine {
     // (undocumented)